More than Skin Deep

 Let’s Ask Your Subconscious

 Before reaching for an external treatment, reach for a journal and a pen.
-Chances are your persistent irritations stem from something more than skin deep in your subconscious, or is there a conscious irritation you’ve been neglecting.
+Chances are your persistent irritations stem from something deep in your subconscious, or is there a conscious irritation you’ve been neglecting?
 It likely has roots in communication or how you carry yourself forward into the world.
 Give it some thought!

 • Are there areas of my life in which I’m not fully expressing myself?